Innovation Grants – toolkits and resources

 The Mary Ward Legal Centre - Enabling ESOL clients to improve their financial health

-The Mary Ward Legal Centre have created and piloted six training sessions and materials aimed at building the financial health of adults who have English as a Second or Other Language (ESOL).
+The Mary Ward Legal Centre created and piloted six training sessions and materials aimed at building the financial health of adults who have English as a Second or Other Language (ESOL) in 2017-18.